ngocuong0105/java-training/README.md

 The JVM is the Java platform component that executes programs.
 The JRE is, as the name implies, an environment.
 It's basically a bunch of directories with   Java-related files and is the on-disk part of Java that creates the JVM.
 The JDK allows developers to create Java programs that can be executed and run by the JVM and JRE.
+(JDK containes JVM and JRE, i.e. has everything).

 See more info about your java:
 ```